 What is the Bible?

-One of the biggest issues concerning Christianity today is Bible illiteracy.
+One of the biggest issues confronting the American church today is Bible illiteracy.
 Not only do many people not read the Bible, many who do read it don't actually understand how to read it the way its meant to be read.
 Oftentimes, we will read our own prejudices and traditions into the Bible instead of allowing scripture to speak for itself.

 In this module, we will learn what the Bible actually is and how we can approach it.
 Watch the following Bible Project videos, then work through the Practice section:

 Take time to memorize either 2 Timothy 3:16-17 or Hebrews 4:12-13.